tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/emr_cluster.html.markdown

 				By default, the cluster Master node internet is enabled.
 * `placement_info` - (Optional, List) The location of the instance.
 * `placement` - (Optional, Map, **Deprecated**) It will be deprecated in later versions.
 Use `placement_info` instead.
 The location of the instance.
+* `pre_executed_file_settings` - (Optional, List, ForceNew) Pre executed file settings.
+It can only be set at the time of creation, and cannot be modified.
 * `resource_spec` - (Optional, List) Resource specification of EMR instance.
 * `sg_id` - (Optional, String, ForceNew) The ID of the security group to which the instance belongs, in the form of sg-xxxxxxxx.
 * `tags` - (Optional, Map) Tag description list.